PaddlePaddle/PaddleClas/docs/en/PULC/PULC_person_exists_en.md

 ### 6.5 Deployment on Mobile

-Paddle-Lite is an updated version of Paddle-Mobile, an open-open source deep learning framework designed to make it easy to perform inference on mobile, embeded, and IoT devices.
-It is compatible with PaddlePaddle and pre-trained models from other sources.
+Paddle-Lite is an open source deep learning framework that designed to make easy to perform inference on mobile, embeded, and IoT devices.
 Please refer to [Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite) for more information.

 PaddleClas provides an example of how to deploy on mobile by Paddle-Lite.
 Please refer to [Paddle-Lite deployment](../inference_deployment/paddle_lite_deploy_en.md).